Without even being a fan nor following her, you most probably have heard of the Kim Kardashian Robbery in Paris.

 Sometimes it simply cannot be avoided, you are at a networking event, a dinner party and you are talking to the bragger,…

-- For one I let them talk and not try to top them after all they are looking for compensation : Oh great, you are lucky, excellent idea, your trip to the Bahamas must have been awesome,… do it genuinely of course show you are attentive and the bragging might hopefully slow down after a short while, good the real conversation can start to take place!
+- For one I let them talk and not try to stop them, after all, they are looking for compensation: Oh great, you are lucky, excellent idea, your trip to the Bahamas must have been awesome,… do it genuinely, of course, show you are attentive and the bragging might hopefully slow down after a short while, good the real conversation can start to take place!

-- Sometimes it will not, so try gently to move to another speaker if possible, if the person is only interested in himself there is not point in dwelling in a boring one-way conversation.
+- Sometimes it will not so try gently to move to another speaker if possible, if the person is only interested in himself there is no point in dwelling in a boring one-way conversation.

-I tried to present lightly some basic psychology behind the concept of flashing money to your peers and in conclusion the way you handle your possessions, brag about it or not is your responsibility.
+I tried to present lightly some basic psychology behind the concept of flashing money to your peers and in conclusion, the way you handle your possessions, brag about it, or not is your responsibility.
 I personally have nothing against someone earning 30 times my salary and driving around in a Bugatti with a Rolex on his wrist.
-You worked towards your goal, achieved it, now be “selfish” and enjoy the fruits of your labour!
+It is all about how they go on about it and put it in other´s faces or not.
+They worked towards their goal, achieved it, now they can be “selfish” and enjoy the fruits of their labor!